Blamechance/digital-cottage/content/Notes from the Study/Vector Search Retrieval and Distance Metrics.md

 - e.g `|V| = √(v₁² + v₂² + ... + vₙ²)`
 - This allows  for the effective factoring for of negative `floats`, which is used within embeddings.

+# Misc.
+Notes
-# Are more dimensions necessarily better?
+## Are more dimensions necessarily better?

-# How does indexing work with Vector Databases?
+## How does indexing work with Vector Databases?

 ---
 # Resources: